Model-Free Assortment Pricing with Transaction Data: Related Work

-In contrast, our study essentially handles an offline setting, in which the data has been collected and given.
+In contrast, our paper essentially handles an offline setting, in which the data has been collected and given.
 Two recent papers also provide alternatives to the model-estimate-optimization approach. \citet{bertsimas2020predictive} leverage statistical methods such as $k$-nearest neighbors and kernel smoothing to integrate past observations into the current decision making problem given a covariate.
 It circumvents the step of estimating a statistical model. \citet{elmachtoub2017smart} achieve a similar goal by skipping the minimization of the estimation error and directly focusing on the decision error.
 They design a new loss function that combines the errors in both stages: estimation and optimization.
 Both papers study a setting where the optimization is conditioned on a covariate.
 Our problem is less general than their formulation and does not have a covariate, which allows us to utilize the special structure of the multi-product pricing problem (i.e., the incentive-compatibility of customers) that does not apply to their general approach. \cite{ban2019big} propose an algorithm integrating historical demand data and newsvendor optimal order quantity, without estimating the demand model separately.

-There are a few papers using model-free approaches in revenue management. \citet{allouah2019sample} study the problem that the seller observes a sample from the buyer's evaluation but is agnostic to the underlying distribution.
-The optimal price is solved for a family of possible distributions in the maximin sense. \citet{chen2019use} adopt the estimate-then-model approach, which is model-free, to estimate choice models using random forests.
+The method cannot be applied to this paper because of the different context.
+There are a few papers using model-free approaches in revenue management. \citet{allouah2019sample} study the problem that the seller observes a sample from the buyer's evaluation but agnostic to the underlying distribution.
+The optimal price is solved for a family of possible distributions in the maximin sense. \citet{chen2019use} adopt the estimate-then-model approach, which is essentially model-free, for the estimation of choice models using random forests.
 They do not consider the optimization stage.
-Our problem is similar to the work by \citet{ferreira2016analytics}, who study the demand forecasting and price optimization of a new product by a retailer.
-However, it focuses on a single product and it is unclear how to adapt it to multiple products.
+The problem we deal with is similar to that in \citet{ferreira2016analytics}, which study the demand forecasting and price optimization of a new product for a retailer.
+They take a practical approach to the single-product problem.
+However, it is unclear how to adapt it to multiple products.
 A few studies apply analytics to promotion planning \citep{cohen2017impact,cohen2020optimizing}.
-They consider more practice-based assumptions than ours and use various approximations for the demand model.
+They considers more practice-based factors than ours and use various approximations for the demand model.
+Instead, we use a completely model-free approach.